Dimensional Rift

 Spell Speed

-There are two spell speeds on Dimensional Rift; slow means "sorcery" speed, while instant means "instant" speed.
+There are two spell speeds on Dimensional Rift; slow means "sorcery" speed, while fast means "instant" speed.

-As in MTG, Slow speed effects can only be activated during your own Main Phase (for summons) or Event Phase (for actions); when the stack is empty; and you have priority.
+As in MTG, Slow speed effects can only be activated during your own Deployment Phase (for summons) or Event Phase (for actions); when the stack is empty; and you have priority.

 Note that flipping an artifact card face-up can be considered as part of activating a trigger or activation effect.
 For example, if you have priority and want to respond to a chain with the effect of a face-down card, you can flip it face up, pay for its Cost, put any "When summoned" triggers on the stack and immediately put one of its activation or trigger effects on the stack, before passing priority to your opponent.